hbowie/practopian-v3/commonplace-book/Increase nurturance thoughout the life span.md

 Author: David Sloan Wilson

 Date: 2019

+Tags: connection

 Work Title: This View of Life: Completing the Darwinian Revolution

 Work Type: Book

+Work Minor Title:

 Work Link: https://amzn.to/2EZNQ5q

 Work Id:  1101870206

 Work Pages:  153-154

 Work Rights:  Copyright

 Work Rights Holder:  David Sloan Wilson

 Publisher:  Pantheon Books

 Publisher City:  New York

 Date Added: 2019-07-15 19:27:06 -0700

 Body:

 If we could say only one thing about making the world a better place, to be reflected in our social policies and our personal decisions, it would be to increase nurturance thoughout the life span and especially during its early stages, starting before birth.